Season 1 | Season 2 | Season 3 | Season 4 | Season 5 | Season 6 | Flash in the Pan

 - Genki Girl: Much more energetic than the other two.

-- Incoming Ham: Enters the battle with an increasingly louder repeating "WHERE'S THE BEEF?
+- Incoming Ham: She enters the battle with an increasingly louder repeating "WHERE'S THE BEEF?
 RIGHT HERE!" line.

-- Little Miss Snarker: Gets off an entire verse of non-stop disses on both the King and Ronald.
+- Little Miss Snarker: While technically not little, she gets off an entire verse of non-stop disses on both the King and Ronald.

-- Skip of Innocence: Exits the battle doing this, though she subverts the innocence part.
+- Skip of Innocence: Exits the battle doing this, though she subverts the innocence part given the savage roasting she just gave to the other mascots.
+Skip of Smugness, more like.

-- True Blue Femininity: She's wearing her iconic sky blue dress.
+- True Blue Femininity: She's wearing her iconic sky blue dress, but her behavior here is more like that of a tomboy.

 Played by: Peter Shukoff